Altaris33/3D_WebGL/readme.markdown

 - launch `npm install` after having cloned the repo locally

+## Install typescript as a dev dependency

+- `npm install typescript --save-dev`

+Now `typescript` and `tsc` (its compiler) are installed locally.

 # Execute project with nodemon, watch & concurrently

 - `npm run dev`

+- go to `localhost:3000` and see the application in action!